avimaybee/focusflow/APP_EXPLANATION.md

 - **Structure**:
   - **Tabs**: A tabbed interface (`ExpandedTabs`) allows users to filter content by type (All, Summaries, Quizzes, Flashcards, etc.).
   - **Content Grid**: A responsive grid of `Card` components, where each card represents a piece of saved content.
-  - **Card Actions**: Each card includes buttons to "View & Edit," "Share Publicly," and "Delete."
+  - **Card Actions**: Each card includes buttons to "View & Edit," "Share Publicly" (or copy link if already public), and "Delete."
   - **Publish as Blog**: For summaries and saved messages, a "Publish as Blog" button opens a modal (`PublishAsBlogModal`) where the user can edit SEO details and publish the content to the public blog.

 ### d.
 Content Detail Pages (`/my-content/...`)